FactomProject/serveridentity/README.md

 serveridentity start fresh
 ```

-1. A lot of information will be outputted, **copy down** the private keys, identity keys, and the entry credit address private key.
+1. A lot of information will be outputted, **copy down** the private keys and the entry credit address private key.
+The identity keys and public key can be found using the private key so are not needed to be copied down.
   * You can pipe the output to a file to make it easier to copy down, but make sure to delete all trace of the file as these keys should be stored securely
     * ```serveridentity start fresh > out.txt```
     * type ``` y ``` press enter, then press ```ENTER``` again and wait.
 That will guide you through the prompts and start the generating